backfire10z/Hangman-cpp/README.md

 # Hangman-cpp

-This is a hangman game with full input checking and both a single and multiplayer mode.
+This is a hangman game with full input checking and both a single and multiplayer mode - made without tutorial.

 FOR MULTIPLAYER: Simply run the code and follow the instructions to play.